 Maybe you’ve recently been too sick to work for a few weeks or months.

-Maybe you’ve been working with your chronic condition for some time, but you feel as though your symptoms are getting worse, and they are negatively affecting your job performance.
+Maybe you’ve been working with your chronic condition for some time, but you feel your symptoms are getting worse, and they are negatively affecting your job performance.

 Or maybe you’ve been out of the workforce for a couple of years because of your illness, but you’re feeling better and are looking for work again.